WevenWang/LangChain_Ask_Guideline/readme.md

 ## Cache

 The application uses a cache to store the embeddings of the chunks.
 This is to avoid having to recompute the embeddings every time the user asks a question.
 The cache is stored in the `cache` folder.
 If you want to clear the cache, you can delete the contents of the `cache` folder.

+It also uses FAISS to speed up the search for similar chunks.
+The FAISS index is stored in the `knowledge_base` folder.
+If you want to clear the FAISS index, you can delete the contents of the `knowledge_base` folder.
+The index will be reused for the same document.